Workplace democracy: Staff and Worker Representative Congresses

-In China, a form of workplace democracy is mandated by law for state-owned enterprises.
+In China, a form of workplace democracy is mandated by law for state-owned enterprises and permitted in non-state-owned collectives and companies.
 This is done through Staff and Worker Representative Congresses (SWRCs), composed of workers directly elected by all workers in the workplace to represent them.
+As of the 1980s and 1990s, SWRCs were, in theory, broadly similar to continental European and Japanese workers' workplace councils in terms of rights and powers and consensus building, as opposed to the Anglo-American model "adversarial model" relating management and workers.
+Findings from interviews in 1997 suggested that in practice, SWRCs did have some real power, including some cases of dismissing managers.